-Our Career Centre is located in the Student Learning Centre.
-Visit the Career Centre to find information related to post-secondary studies and available scholarships.
+Our Career Centre is located in Student Learning Services.
+Visit to find information related to post-secondary studies and available scholarships.
 Our school counsellors are available to guide students with the creation of an educational and career plan (including the use of myblueprint.ca), the development of a personal resume, and to make course selections and other choices related to various career pathways.
 Students are also encouraged to visit the Government of Alberta-Learning Information Service website at alis.alberta.ca.
 Here they will find vast amounts of information on career profiles, post-secondary planning, and scholarships.
 We offer specialized programs that help students discover their own career pathway to the future.

 Some of the best learning experiences happen outside of the classroom.
 Off-Campus Education allows students to step outside of the high school environment to gain knowledge and skills in the world of work.
 These programs involve the school, our students, and local employers in a collaborative effort to enhance, support and extend our students’ learning and experiences.

 Work Experience Program